rpetti/resume/resume.md

 **Principal Build Engineer/Architect at OpenText**; July 2016 - Present

-Migrating, maintaining and improving automated build infrastructure and software systems for assisting with rapid application development and release.
+Migrating, maintaining and improving automated build infrastructure, source control, artifact management, and other systems for assisting with rapid application development and release.

 * Primary Tasks
   * Built and maintained automated systems for source code compilation